abpframework/abp/docs/en/Getting-Started-Angular-Template.md

-## Getting Started With the Angular Startup Template
+## Getting Started With the Angular Application Template

 This tutorial explain how to create a new Angular application using the startup template, configure and run it.